patou01/context-timing/README.md

 # context-timing

 A python context manager for timing of a block.
-Similar to contexttimer
+Similar to contexttimer or timethis.